A movement of mothers calling for truth, accountability, and change in suicide prevention.

 Collective Advocacy

-SEEN brings together mothers whose children sought help before they died.
+SEEN seeks to brings together mothers whose children sought help before they died.

-Through public storytelling, collaboration, and advocacy, we work to ensure that no family’s experience disappears into silence.
+Through public storytelling, collaboration, and future advocacy, we aim to to ensure that no family’s experience disappears into silence.

 Why System Learning Matters